 - Download and complete the ATLAS Registration form at http://atlassec.web.cern.ch/atlassec/ATLASreg_form.pdf.

-Since it this a PDF document, you may or may not be able to edit it and send it via e-mail.
+As this a PDF document, certain users may not be able to edit and send the completed file via e-mail.
 Use the following information to complete the form:

 - CERN OFFICE AND PHONE NUMBER - leave blank.